 Head of Netball: Kerri Bradley

-Background: Kerri Bradley joins Dauntsey’s in January 2015 from The King’s School Canterbury, where she has taught for nine years and was appointed Head of Girls’ Sport in 2011.
-She was Head of Netball at King’s from 2006 - 2015 and during this time considerably strengthened the netball club, leading to its sides achieving notable successes at county and regional level.
-Kerri have an extensive coaching background; she is a Level 2 coach and a qualified umpire and has taught all ages in schools from primary school level through to senior age groups.
-She is still very much involved in playing herself and for a number of years has been player-coach of a leading Kent team.
+Kerri Bradley joined Dauntsey’s in January 2015 from The King’s School Canterbury, where she had taught for nine years and was appointed Head of Girls’ Sport in 2011.
+She was Head of Netball at King’s from 2006 - 2015.
+Kerri has an extensive coaching background; she is a Level 2 coach and a qualified umpire and has taught all ages in schools from primary school level through to senior age groups.
+She is still very much involved in playing herself with the Devizes Regional squad and is now coaching the U12-U18 Devizes Netball programme.

 Netball at Dauntsey's

-The School runs and host the Area Schools’ Netball Tournament (U14 and U16), and for the last four years have also hosted the County Schools Tournament (U14, U16 and U19).
+The School runs and hosts the Area Schools’ Netball Tournament (U14 and U16).
 Our teams compete in these tournaments and have regularly qualified for both the County and Regional Rounds.
-The School has recently been successful at the Regional level and qualified for the National Schools Finals at U16, and finished a creditable sixth place.
+The School has recently been successful at Regional level in 2017 with the U14 age group winning the County round.

-Recently, Dauntsey’s teams have been on tour to Malta and Gibraltar, and are due to tour South Africa in 2014.
+Recently, Dauntsey’s teams have been on tour to Barbados and Malta.

-A number of players have gained representative honours at county level and currently a pupil is involved in the England Netball Excel Pathway.
-The School has close links with local netball clubs in Devizes, Swindon, and Salisbury as well as both the Wiltshire and regional academies.
+A number of players have gained representative honours at county and regional levels.
+Most recently one of our leavers achieved her first Super League cap in the 2018 season and she also represented England.
+The School has close links with local netball clubs in Devizes, Swindon, and Salisbury as well as Wiltshire, Regional Academies and Team Bath Performance Pathway.